South Asia (500-1000) July 2026

 How does South Asia (500-1000) compare?

-The highest scoring question for South Asia (500-1000) had 94% of people agreeing that they know how their work contributes to the goals of %[Company]% (+5% compared to overall) while they were generally most positive about Diversity.
+The highest scoring question for South Asia (500-1000) had 93% of people agreeing that they know how their work contributes to the goals of %[Company]% (+4% compared to overall) while they were generally most positive about Social Connection.

-People in South Asia (500-1000) were generally least favourable about Equity, and were most negative towards 'I believe that my total compensation is fair, relative to similar roles at %[Company]%' with 28% of people disagreeing (+7% above average).
+People in South Asia (500-1000) were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 21% of people disagreeing (-2% below average).

 How long do people stay?